mangofunky/aws-bootcamp-cruddur-2023/journal/week10.md

 ***

-In this week we worked on CI/CD Pipeline using AWS Cloudformation
+In this week we worked on building various stack layers integrating with a CI/CD Pipeline and using AWS Cloudformation

 ## Cruddur Stack